 In that same vein, make sure that you’re testing your website's content, layout, and calls to action (where a user takes an action like filling out a form, downloading a piece of content, contacting your business, or makes a purchase).
 Unfortunately, many marketers and website owners focus so much of their time, efforts, and budget on driving more traffic to their website, with the assumption being that more traffic will result in more conversions.
 While, in some cases, this could be true, no more of that traffic will convert if the website’s content or conversion points aren’t relevant or speaking to your users.

 That’s where website testing comes in, otherwise known as Conversion Rate Optimization (CRO).
 Conversion Rate Optimization is the continual evaluation and optimization of your website’s lead or sales funnel.
 Conversion Rate Optimization services are meant to increase the overall percentage of users converting on your website by identifying and removing the obstacles keeping them from taking a particular action.
 There could be a multiple number of reasons your website isn’t converting, from design to content, to broken pages or more, but it’s important you let data guide you.

 While Umbraco offers numerous analytics solutions, but we prefer Google Analytics as a Google Analytics Certified Partner, as it will give you the most solid foundation to your website’s overall performance.
 From there, you can add other tools for heat and click maps, as well as user videos and surveys, like Hotjar to get more visual insights.
 This is a tool we use in house as a Founding Member of Hotjar.
 To get an idea of the types visuals available to you, here is an example of a clickmap, or where users clicked most on your website...

-Heatmaps, or where user’s mouse are going on the page...
+Heatmaps, or where the user’s mouse is going on the page...

 User videos, where you can watch exactly how users are navigating your website...